Core components#

 the order of the atoms does not matter.

-- hiphive.core.structure_alignment.get_primitive_cell(atoms, to_primitive=True, no_idealize=True, symprec=1e-05)[source]
+- hiphive.core.structure_alignment.get_primitive_cell(atoms, to_primitive=True, no_idealize=True, symprec=1e-05)[source]#

-Gets primitive cell from spglib.
+Returns primitive cell obtained using spglib.

-- hiphive.core.structure_alignment.is_rotation(R, cell_metric=None)[source]
+- hiphive.core.structure_alignment.is_rotation(R, cell_metric=None)[source]#

-- hiphive.core.structure_alignment.relate_structures(reference, target, symprec=1e-05)[source]
+- hiphive.core.structure_alignment.relate_structures(reference, target, symprec=1e-05)[source]#

-The rotation and translation in Cartesian coordinates will map the reference structure onto the target
+Finds rotation and translation operations that align two structures with periodic boundary conditions.
+The rotation and translation in Cartesian coordinates will map the reference structure onto the target.

 R, T = relate_structures(atoms_ref, atoms_target) atoms_ref_rotated = rotate_atoms(atoms_ref, R) atoms_ref_rotated.translate(T) atoms_ref_rotated.wrap() atoms_ref_rotated == atoms_target